 Billionaire Elon Musk’s attempt to prolong his controversial leadership of the Trump administration’s cost-cutting initiative was declined by White House officials, according to two sources close to Musk.
-This rejection occurred before Musk’s contentious departure from his position as head of the Department of Government Efficiency (DOGE) last week.
+This rejection occurred before Musk’s contentious departure from his position as head of the Department of Government Efficiency (DOGE) on May 28, 2025.

 Reuters reported that Musk’s departure was swift and without ceremony, with no direct conversation between him and Trump prior to the announcement.
 The decision was made at a senior staff level, not by the president.
 Several senior DOGE officials are also leaving, including chief attorney James Burnham and longtime Musk associate Steve Davis.